-Gross prize expense for instant games increased to \$1.712 billion in fiscal year 2013 from \$1.679 billion in 2012, an increase of \$32.4 million (approximately 1.9%).
-Gross prize expense for instant games increased to \$1.679 billion in fiscal year 2012 from \$1.552 billion in 2011, an increase of \$127.7 million (approximately 8.2%), resulting from significantly higher instant sales and brisk sales of the \$20 price point games which offer higher prize payouts.
+Gross prize expense for instant games increased to \$1.793 billion in fiscal year 2014 from \$1.712 billion in 2013, an increase of \$81.0 million (approximately 4.7%).
+The increase resulted from significantly higher instant sales, particularly at the \$20 and \$30 price point games which offer higher prize payouts.
+Gross prize expense for instant games increased to \$1.712 billion in fiscal year 2013 from \$1.679 billion in 2012, an increase of \$33.0 million (approximately 1.9%).
 Instant games prize expense is managed through the number of tickets printed for each game and value of prizes at each price point, as determined prior to ticket production.
 Prize expense is recognized based on an established prize structure and related percentage of sales for each game introduced and is recognized when products are made available for sale to the public.
 The increase in instant game prize expense is a result of the increase in sales of the higher price point games as a percentage of total instant sales.
 The increase in the prize expense for higher price point games, which offer a larger prize payout than lower price point games, is negligible as a component of gross instant ticket sales.
-The increase in instant game prize expense for fiscal year 2012 was impacted by \$2.5 million reduction in unclaimed prizes available to apply towards the overall instant game prize.

 Instant game prize expense is reduced by applying unclaimed prizes recognized during the fiscal year.
-For fiscal year 2013, prize expense, net of unclaimed prizes for instant games, totaled \$1.674 billion as compared to \$1.648 billion in 2012, and \$1.518 billion in 2011.
-Gross instant prize expense was reduced by \$38.1 million, \$31.3 million, and \$33.8 million, by using unclaimed prizes in 2013, 2012, and 2011, respectively.
+For fiscal year 2014, prize expense, net of unclaimed prizes for instant games, totaled \$1.754 billion as compared to \$1.674 billion in 2013, and \$1.648 billion in 2012.
+Gross instant prize expense was reduced by \$39.3 million, \$38.1 million, and \$31.3 million by using unclaimed prizes in 2014, 2013, and 2012, respectively.

 Prize expense for online games generally increases or decreases each year in direct proportion to ticket sales of the related game.
 For pari-mutuel online games (Mega Millions jackpot prize, Powerball jackpot prize, and Fantasy 5), actual prize expense is recognized as a percentage of ticket sales.
-For nonparimutuel games with fixed prize payouts (Cash 3, Cash 4, Decades of Dollars, Georgia FIVE, Mega Millions secondary tier prizes, Powerball secondary tier prizes, eZmatch, Win For Life, and Keno!), actual prize expense is impacted by the number and prize value of winning tickets.
+For games with fixed prize payouts (Cash 3, Cash 4, Decades of Dollars, Georgia FIVE, Mega Millions secondary tier prizes, Powerball secondary tier prizes, eZmatch, Win For Life, Keno!, and All or Nothing), actual prize expense is impacted by the number and prize value of winning tickets.
 To recognize prize expense on a consistent basis for these games, the GLC recognizes prize expense based on the greater of actual prizes paid or the estimated payout experience over the life of the game or based on industry averages.
 The GLC has established prize liability limits, per draw, for non pari-mutuel games.

-Total online prize expense increased \$17.2 million in 2013 to \$658.9 million compared to \$641.7 million in 2012, in direct proportion to game sales.
-For fiscal year 2012, total online prize expense increased \$38.7 million to \$641.7 million compared to \$603.0 million in 2011.
+Total online prize expense increased \$1.4 million in 2014 to \$660.3 million compared to \$658.9 million in 2013.
+For fiscal year 2013, total online prize expense increased \$17.2 million to \$658.9 million compared to \$641.7 million in 2012.
 The net increase/decrease is comprised of the following increases and decreases by game as follows: